nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

   use case and what you deem most important.
 Pretty much everything about the ui-router configuration is accessible in one way or another, which makes testing it just a case of letting your imagination run wild.

+### Summary

+You can and should unit test your routing configuration if you're using ui-router.
+I've personally found a couple of hidden bugs in my apps while researching how to best approach this.
+The tests not only verify functionality is correct, but also serve as a high-level overview of your application routing.